Augustus van Horne Ellis: Civil War

 When the Civil War began, Ellis was living in New Windsor, New York.
 He joined the 71st New York State Militia as a captain and accompanied the regiment to Washington, D.C., where it became part of the newly organized Army of Northeastern Virginia under Brig.
 Gen. Irwin McDowell.
 Ellis saw his first combat action at the First Battle of Bull Run.
 He was then asked by Charles H. Van Wyck to help train the 56th New York Volunteer Infantry, a three-years' volunteer regiment.
 On September 5, 1862, Ellis became the first colonel of the newly raised 124th New York Infantry.
 The regiment had been recruited from mainly Orange County.
 After training and drilling, the 124th joined the Army of the Potomac in Northern Virginia.

 Ellis and his men saw no heavy fighting until May 1863.
 Then, at the Battle of Chancellorsville, he gave the 124th the nickname of "Orange Blossoms".
 He admonished the soldiers, "Let the girls of old Orange hear a good report of this day's work."
 The regiment lost 40% of its strength at Chancellorsville.

 Within a month after Chancellorsville, the 124th marched north with the rest of the Army of the Potomac towards Gettysburg.
 The regiment was part of Ward's Brigade in Birney's Division of Daniel Sickles' III Corps.
 On the second day of action at Gettysburg, they found themselves posted on Houck's Ridge near the large rocks of Devil's Den.
 Because of the heavy casualties at Chancellorsville, the 124th only numbered 18 officers and 220 men when it went into action against John Bell Hood's Confederate division on July 2.

 Their position fronted a triangular-shaped field.
 As Benning's brigade attacked the 124th, Ellis and his field officers remained mounted on their horses.
 An officer in the regiment protested, but Ellis' major, James Cromwell simply stated "The men must see us today."
 This phrase gave title to a painting by Civil War artist Don Troiani that depicts Ellis and the 124th at Gettysburg.
 By all accounts, Ellis was brave and cool during the fighting.
 He remained in the saddle, sword drawn, urging his men to stand firm among the extreme chaos and smoke of the fighting.
 At the height of the fighting, a bullet slammed into Ellis's forehead.
 He pitched dead off his horse.

 In the battle for control of the triangular field, the 124th New York lost 28 men killed, 57 wounded, and 5 missing.
-Ellis's body was returned to New York City, where he was buried in Manhattan's St. Mark's Church in-the-Bowery.
+Ellis's body was returned to New York City, where he was buried in St. Mark's Church in-the-Bowery.
 The specific location of Ellis' body in the churchyard was uncertain until 2007, when the burial site was positively identified via church archival records by Dr. Gary Brucato (a psychologist) and Attila Deak (a guest services specialist at an art museum) in the course of freelance field research for a book by Civil War historian E. F. Bishop.